 Next steps: crowdsourcing and the Content Marketing Roadmap book

-Bert van Loon presented the first official public release of the Content Marketing Roadmap during a session at Content Marketing World in Cleveland.
+Bert van Loon presented the first official public release of the Content Marketing Roadmap at Content Marketing World in Cleveland.

-If you want to stay up-to-date about the further development of the Content Marketing Roadmap you can register for the newsletter, which will be published only once a month in order to avoid mailbox congestion.
-You can also stay in touch by following the Content Marketing Roadmap Twitter account.
-Just select the channels you prefer.
+If you want to stay up-to-date about the further development of the Content Marketing Roadmap you can register for the newsletter-update or stay in touch by following the Content Marketing Roadmap Twitter account.

 Free use, under Creative Commons License